 The design inspiration for having the rock poke through the bench top came from an architect friend, who had a granite boulder craned in through the roof of a house and carved into a gas fireplace.
 The architect’s stories about how challenging the project was to integrate such an organic piece in an otherwise modern home got me thinking about how I could incorporate organic shapes into my furniture.
 The arch design came from one of my favorite hiking places in the Cascades, a bridge that spans across Multnomah Falls.

-I have been told since publishing this work that the design is stupid as only one person can sit on the bench at a time.
-Those opinions are the beauty of art, as everyone interprets it differently, and that not everyone will get its purpose.
+Since publishing this work, I have been told that the design is stupid as only one person can sit on the bench at a time.
+Those opinions are the beauty of art, as everyone interprets it differently, and not everyone will get its purpose.
 However, subconsciously, I think the design spoke well for itself, as its purpose is for one person to be alone and meditate.
 Its deeper meaning may not be obvious or understood by everyone.
 However, its design has at least set the stage as only one person can comfortably sit on it at a time.

 This level of detail is indicative of my work.
 I try to create a single focal point to catch the viewer’s eye and draw them in.
-Then once they get up close to a piece and start interacting with it, they will start to see all the additional detail.
+Then, once they get up close to a piece and start interacting with it, they will start to see all the additional details.

-How the bench top is carefully carved, so it sits around the stone, and how the weight of the stone helps balance the piece.
+I like how the bench top is carefully carved so it sits around the stone and how the weight of the stone helps balance the piece.
 They start to understand how it was built as they see the joinery detail, of how the tenon comes through the top and is wedged in place.

 You will appreciate these details when having custom furniture built for your home.

 The bench is approximate: